Ansh2099/feedbeep-content-pipeline/PRD.md

 ## 🚀 MVP Success Criteria

-* [ ] At least 5–10 articles fetched from NewsData.io
+* [ ] At least 5–10 articles fetched from NewsData.io (and/or GNews)
 * [ ] AI rewrite returns headline, summary, and clean body
 * [ ] Articles saved in Supabase (mock or real)
-* [ ] Logs in place for errors and full\_content gaps
+* [ ] Logs in place for errors and full_content gaps
 * [ ] Fallback scraper can be plugged in smoothly
+* [ ] Content quality is scored and monitored

 ---

 ## 🤖 AI Agent Hints (for Cursor)

-* `"Write a Node.js function to fetch from NewsData.io with full_content=1"`
+* "Write a Node.js function to fetch from NewsData.io with full_content=1"
-* `"Stub a Gemini AI API call for rewriting article content"`
+* "Stub a Gemini AI or OpenAI API call for rewriting article content"
-* `"Generate a Supabase insert function for rewritten article objects"`
+* "Generate a Supabase insert function for rewritten article objects"
-* `"Log and skip if full_content field is missing"`
+* "Log and skip if full_content field is missing"
-* `"Design a modular architecture for a scheduled content pipeline"`
+* "Design a modular architecture for a scheduled content pipeline"

----